Bukixo/udemy-angular4/angular-app/Lesson notes/Consuming HTTP Services.md

     }
 ~~~

-Now to handle 400 error due to bad data, we annote the error handler with a reaponse class and then cehck the status on the response.
+Now to handle 400 error due to bad data, we annote the error handler with a reaponse class and then check the status on the response.

-Instead of an alert we pretend we are working on a form and as want to dsiaply the error next to input fields.
+Instead of an alert we pretend we are working on a form and as want to display the error next to input fields.

 ~~~
 createPost(input: HTMLInputElement) {